UWPRG/mftoid-rev-residues/README.md

 Otherwise, you may update your force field files manually:

-Next, add the peptoid parameter TC found here in ffnonbonded.itp into the ffnonbonded.itp doc in your CHARMM36 FF file.
+1. Add the peptoid parameter TC found here in ffnonbonded.itp into the ffnonbonded.itp doc in your CHARMM36 FF file.

-Next, add the information contained here in the ffbonded directory to the ffbonded.itp doc in your CHARMM36 FF file.
+2. Add the information contained here in the ffbonded directory to the ffbonded.itp doc in your CHARMM36 FF file.
 There are 4 main sections of the ffbonded.itp file; add bondtypes.itp to the [bondtypes] section, angletypes.itp to the [angletypes] section, dihedraltypes.itp to the first [dihedraltypes] section, and improper.itp to the second [dihedraltypes] section (it should mention impropers).

 Note: In bondtypes.itp/angletypes.itp/etc., you only need to add the lines with information about peptoids.
 I have included the header for each section and followed each section with "; Original CHARMM..." so you know where to place the information we've gathered.

-Lastly, add
+3. Lastly, add
 ```
 TC   12.01100 ; peptoid carbonyl carbon
 ```
 to atomtypes.atp in your FF directory.

-Once these updates have been made, you should be able to use the peptoid residues found in residue_pdb to build your own peptoid amino acid mimics and produce topologies using the updated CHARMM36 FF.
+Once these updates have been made, you should be able to use the peptoid residues found in residue_pdb to build your own peptoids and produce topologies using the updated CHARMM36 FF.

 ### Using the Structure Generator